-33 Profitable Businesses To Start With 50k in Kenya
+Businesses To Start With 50k in Kenya: 34 Opportunities

 Today’s Kenyan economy needs you to have more than one income source.
 Or should one income source be for paying taxes and the others for upkeep and savings?
 Ooh… just kidding.
 Jokes aside, do you know there are profitable businesses to start with 50k in Kenya?

-Well, I will unveil 33 profitable businesses to start with 50k in Kenya.
+Well, I will unveil 34 profitable businesses to start with 50k in Kenya.
 Depending on your commitments, you can either do part-time or full-time business.
-These businesses can also help curb the high rate of unemployment in Kenya.
+These businesses will also help curb the high rate of unemployment in Kenya.

 Therefore, brace yourself to learn businesses you can do to salvage your family from extreme poverty.
-The businesses are expandable, meaning you can grow them into something big.
+The businesses are expandable, meaning you can grow them into something big—with commitment of course!

 I shall also share the best tips to ensure your business’s success.
 In addition, if you also need mentorship through your small business, you can book a call with us so we discuss more.